jhagelback/ml-sk/README.md

 **data** contains the datasets used in the code examples.

-**images** Example images used for the pre-trained image recognition example in the Keras folder.
+**images** contains example images used for the pre-trained image recognition example in the Keras folder.